caseywdunn/evocell/readme.md

 ### Class 2 (Wednesday 5 June): Version Control, Text Wrangling, Command Line (continued)
-> Reading: Haddock & Dunn Chapters 6, 20, Haddock & Dunn new git chapter (to be distributed at the course)

 9:00 - 13:00 - Version control with git